-- Press the UP/ON switch to turn on and open the vent lid.
-Press UP/ON switch again to cycle through fan speeds. - Press the DWN/OFF switch to turn off and close the vent lid. - The fan speed is controlled through the keypad on the fan or the wall UP/ON switch.
-Press the FAN ON switch to cycle through four (4) speeds; after high-speed, the fan cycles back to low. - Open a window or door to provide airflow.
+- Press the UP/ON switch to turn on and open the vent lid. - Press the DWN/OFF switch to turn off and close the vent lid. - Open a window or door to provide airflow.
 Direction of airflow is determined by which window or door is opened. - NOTE: For best results, close all other roof vents, windows, and doors, then open one (1) window the farthest distance from the roof ventilator.
-The fan speed selector allows you to control the amount of circulation you need at any time. - If you want the vent dome raised without the fan running, press the vent OPEN switch on the fan and turn the fan OFF.
+The fan speed selector allows you to control the amount of circulation you need at any time.